BUHAVE > Career Guide > How To Become A Diesel Mechanic?

 Requirements To Become A Diesel Mechanic?

-• You must have a commercial driver's license (CDL)
+• You must have a Commercial Driver’s License (CDL) in many roles

-• You must have a certificate from the National Institute for Automotive Excellence (ASE)
+• You should have certification from the National Institute for Automotive Excellence (ASE)

 Steps To Become A Diesel Mechanic?

-Here's a bit-by-bit guide to finding out about the process involved in transforming a diesel repair machine:
+Here’s a step-by-step guide to the process involved in becoming a diesel mechanic:

 Step 1: Basic Education